 Goleman believes that social pain is hardwired into the brain in a way that physical pain is not, hence we can re-live it over and over in our minds (Goleman, 2013).
 He explains the emotional tone of a boss delivering criticism to the employee will have a greater effect on the individual than the actual statements themselves.
 Likewise, the emotional tone of the teacher delivering feedback to a student will have more of an impact than the actual feedback itself.
 I reminded the students that equally important is their emotional tone when working with their fellow classmates.

-The frontal lobe, particularily the prefrontal cortex, decides the amount of attention to pay to something based on its importance and how you feel about it.
-The more you focus on negativity, the more synapes and neurons you brain will create – supporting your negative thought process.
+The frontal lobe, particularly the prefrontal cortex, decides the amount of attention to pay to something based on its importance and how you feel about it.
+The more you focus on negativity, the more synapses and neurons you brain will create – supporting your negative thought process.
 Negative thoughts slow down the brain’s ability to function and it actually impedes cognition.

 Glass Half-full or Half-empty?

 Behavioral scientists have also observed some interesting differences between optimists and pessimists.
 Besides the fact that optimists are more preserving and successful in life, they also tend to have better physical health.
 Being optimistic “involves highly desirable cognitive, emotional, and motivational components” (Reynolds, 2011).

 - Make it difficult to process thoughts … or find solutions